likedadah/Shenanibot-public/README.md

 Markers occupy a spot in the queue.
 When a marker reaches the top of the queue, no level from the queue will be bookmarked and the queue will report that no level is currently being played.
 This can be used to prevent the first submission from automatically moving to "now playing" - e.g. if you want to use `!random` to shuffle the levels.
 It also allows for planned breaks from viewer levels - such as for workshop sessions, tower trials, non-LH segments, etc.

 Additionally, `!random` will only consider levels up to the next marker.
 (That is, if the top of the queue is a marker, it will be discarded as normal; but then a level will be chosen from those that are before the subsequent marker in the queue.)

+If you place a marker to reserve a time for some non-level activity (e.g. a level-building session, a tower trial run, a chat game, etc.), you can name the marker to indicate that purpose; the marker name will show up in `!queue` output and/or the queue overlay.

 ### Markers and Priority Mode